StarPilot-Docs/docs/docs/pedal-firmware.md

 !!! note

     This firmware is different than that listed as "new" on the Bear Tech GitHub (as of 8/15/2025).
 Please use the above firmware.
-Feel free to ask us questions in the GM channel of the [FrogPilot Discord](https://discord.gg/frogpilot) if you have any questions.
+Feel free to reach out in the GM channel of the [FrogPilot Discord](https://discord.gg/frogpilot) if you have any questions.

 ## Flashing Instructions